 At the same time, send Letter 4 to the original bank that filed the information with ChexSystems, which adds the burden of responsibility to the bank.
 Both letters reference your rights as a consumer under the FCRA and the Fair Debt Collection Practices Act.
 Remember, these letters must be sent certified mail with return receipt requested and you should also save copies for your files.

 Step 4: Handling No Response from ChexSystems

-If the information on your ChexSystems report is indeed accurate and can be verified by either ChexSystems or the original bank, these steps may not remove the negative item from your report for more than a few days.
-You may be able to open a checking account during the time when the information is removed, but you run the risk of later having your account frozen if the bank later performs a ChexSystems sweep of all existing accounts.
+If the information on your ChexSystems report can be verified by either ChexSystems or the original bank, these steps may not remove the negative item from your report for more than a few days.
+You may be able to open a checking account during the time when the information is removed.
+However, you run the risk of later having your account frozen if the bank later performs a ChexSystems sweep of all existing accounts.
 This isn’t unheard of and may not be worth the additional risk of temporarily losing access to your funds.

 One Final Option

 Even if the bank does verify that you failed to bring your account to a positive standing or that you still owe money, there is one final option that may enable you to get out of ChexSystems for good.
 The bank is required by law to report any uniformly disputed information to ChexSystems.
 If they do not, they are in violation of the FCRA and you can sue to have the information removed.
 As long as you sent the letters via certified mail with return receipt requested, you should have the proof you need to file suit and win.

 Step 1: Get Your Report After 30 Days